Wex47/Orbi/readme.md

-# Orbi - Intelligent Travel Assistant
+# Orbi — Intelligent Travel Assistant

-Orbi was created to address a pain point I frequently encounter as a travel enthusiast. its focus is **Planning**.
+I built Orbi to solve a problem I kept running into as a traveler: planning a trip takes too much time and too many websites.

+Orbi brings scattered travel information into one place, with a clear focus on **planning**.

 ---